MAP Test Language Usage

 Read the story Kelly is writing.

 Daniel is going to visit his grandmother today.
 Her house is a few blocks away.
 It takes Daniel just a few minutes to walk to her house.
 Whenever he visits his grandmother, he helps her with a few chores around the house.
 First, he helps her water the flowers in her garden.
 Then, he helps her load the laundry into the washing machine.
-Afterwards, he brews some tea and watches television with her.
+Afterward, he brews some tea and watches television with her.
 Daniel always loves spending time with his grandmother!

 Kelly wants to tell more about the chores that Daniel helps his grandmother with.
 Which two sentences should Kelly add to the story?